hplt-project/data-analytics-tool/README.md

 - `trg_top100_domains`: 100 most common domains in target segments, and the amount of segments for each one (only for HPLT parallel corpora)
 - `trg_top100_tld`: 100 most common top level domains in target segments (not including subdomains), and the amount of segments for each one (only for HPLT parallel corpora)
 - `trg_unique_sents`: Distribution of target segments having a certain amount of tokens, after removing duplicated segments (only for parallel corpora)
-- `unique_sents`: Total amount of segments (for monolingual corpora) or segment pairs (for parallel corpora), after removing duplicated segments or segment pairs (not computed in monolingual lite stats mode)
+- `unique_sents`: Total amount of segments (for monolingual corpora) or segment pairs (for parallel corpora), after removing duplicated segments or segment pairs
 - `warnings`: List of issues encountered while processing the corpus.
   - `src_warning_tok_xxx_yyy`: The source language is not supported by a dedicated tokenizer, so it fallbacks to the xxx tokenizer with the yyy language (only for parallel corpora).
   - `trg_warning_tok_xxx_yyy`: Same as the above but for the target language (only for parallel corpora).